OCA/sale-workflow/sale_order_warn_message/readme/DESCRIPTION.rst

-This module add a warning popup on sale to ensure warning is populated no only when partner is changed.
+This module adds a warning popup on sale to ensure warning is populated not only when partner is changed.